 It is in the cracking open that we are brought to life.

 It is in that place where we most authentically meet, drink, and consume Jesus.

-This is a far cry from Donald Trump's values of fame, power and money.
+This is a far cry from the popular values of the world today: the values of fame, power and money.